Patch-Traders/BackTester/README.md

     pip install PatchQuant

+### Prerequisites
+This package requires the installation of two python packages to enable its functionality: alpaca_trade_api, and plotly.

+Both can be installed with the following commands

+    pip install plotly
+    pip install alpaca_trade_api

 ### How to Use
 Once the package is installed using PatchQuant is quite simple.
 To import simply use